Engagements - Legacy app modernization: a staged, tested rebuild — not a big-bang rewrite

 How it runs on the subscription

 A rebuild is the definition of month+ work — staged, validated, feature by feature — so it runs as a build: the board dedicated to modernizing your app, cutting over a slice every week.
-Same flat monthly subscription, from $6,900/month, most rebuilds landing in eight to twelve weeks.
+We match the monthly plan to the workload, with most rebuilds landing in eight to twelve weeks.
 Because it's staged you reprioritize which feature moves next and pause between slices, with the old system live the whole time as your safety net.

 Frequently asked questions